exxedridel/SanRoquePJ/README.md

 # SanRoquePJ
-This is a web application project oriented to be a Employee Manager for the Manufacturera San Roque company.
+This is a web application project oriented to be an employee manager system for the Manufacturera San Roque company as intern work.